rohan-mehta-1024/rohan-mehta-1024.github.io/resources/public/projects/wordle.md

 It was watching this video, actually, that inspired me to do a different type of analysis of the game.
 I wanted to know: just how viral had it gone?
 How much were people playing, and where were the best players coming from?

 Short of tracking all users, this task might seem impossible.
-Except for the fact that the Wordle trend has so deeply pervaded American culture that people have not only taken not to playing the game on a daily basis, but also posting their scores on Twitter with similar frequency.
+Except for the fact that the Wordle trend has so deeply pervaded American culture that people have not only taken to playing the game on a daily basis, but also posting their scores on Twitter with similar frequency.
 Of course, the scores on Twitter aren't necessarily a representative sample of people's playing behavior at large, but we can still gain some interesting insights from them.

 Using the Wolfram Language, I wrote a simple script to scrape Twitter for "#Wordle" Tweets from each of the fifty states.
 The program runs at around 9:00 PM every night, so that people have had ample time to post their score for the day, and tries to pull a hundred Tweets from each state.
 It then compiles this information to compute various statistics.
 The stats for last week have been assembled in the table shown below.